MarioMakhlouta/PRODIGY_CS_02/README.md

-# PRODIGY_CS_02 â€” Pixel Manipulation for Image Encryption
+# PRODIGY_CS_02 - Pixel Manipulation for Image Encryption

 Educational tool for the Prodigy InfoTech Cyber Security **Task-02**: encrypt and decrypt images by manipulating pixels (XOR, modular addition/subtraction, and a reversible red/blue channel swap).